Lancaster and Fleetwood: History

 In 2010 the winning candidate was Eric Ollerenshaw, a Conservative.
 He lost in the 2015 general election to Labour's Cat Smith.
 The 2015 result gave the seat the 16th-smallest majority of Labour's 232 seats by percentage of majority.
 Ollerenshaw attempted to regain the seat at the 2017 general election but Smith won again, significantly increasing her majority to over 6,500.
 At the 2019 general election, Smith's majority declined to 2,380.

 Boundaries

-The new seat of Lancaster and Fleetwood was subject to public consultation following the decision to create a new seat in Lancashire in the run-up to the 2010 United Kingdom general election, which caused major consequential changes to the central and southern parts of the county.
+The new seat of Lancaster and Fleetwood was subject to public consultation following the decision to create a new seat in Lancashire in the run-up to the 2010 general election, which caused major consequential changes to the central and southern parts of the county.
 During the consultation process, the Wyre ward of Cabus was moved from Lancaster and Fleetwood to Wyre and Preston North.